petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-the-elasticsearch-connection.md

 # Troubleshooting the Elasticsearch Connection

-Listed here are some of the most common connection issues encountered when configuring the Liferay-Elasticsearch connection, along with the most common solutions to those issues.
+Listed here are some connection issues you can encounter when configuring the Liferay-Elasticsearch connection, along with the most common solutions to those issues.
+See [Troubleshooting Elasticsearch: Common Issues](#troubleshooting-elasticsearch-common-issues) for additional possibilities.

 ## Mismatch between Liferay and Elasticsearch's Host Configurations